AndreasChristensen89/janken-bossu/README.md

 Icons and script were taken from https://fontawesome.com/, as well as Google's fonts: https://fonts.google.com/icons?selected=Material+Icons.

 ### Hosting and Development
-GitHub was used to host the repository, GitPot was used for development and version control, and GitHub Pages was used to deply site
+GitHub was used to host the repository, GitPot was used for development and version control, and GitHub Pages was used to deploy site.

 ## Credits:
 ### Pictures